Anna Maria Alberghetti: Professional career

 Alberghetti co-starred with Dean Martin in 1957's Ten Thousand Bedrooms and with Jerry Lewis in The Jazz Singer in 1959, and Cinderfella 1960, not long after the Martin and Lewis comedy team parted ways.

 Alberghetti also appeared in 1955's The Last Command, which starred Sterling Hayden, and had the female lead in the Western Duel at Apache Wells in 1957.

 In 1959, the 22-year-old Alberghetti played the lead in "The Conchita Vasquez Story" of NBC's Wagon Train.
 She was cast as part of a gang of Comancheros who intend to attack the wagon train to steal rifles headed to the United States Army.
 Instead, she decides to leave the Comancheros and move west after she falls in love with scout Flint McCullough, played by Robert Horton.
 Tragically, as the episode ends, Conchita is killed by a bullet from her own people when they ambush the wagon train.

-On March 1, 1961, she appeared as a guest contestant on the television series I've Got a Secret.
+On March 1, 1961, Alberghetti appeared as a guest contestant on the television series I've Got a Secret.
 She guest-starred on The Andy Williams Show on March 28, 1963 and performed on The Hollywood Palace variety program's episode of May 2, 1964.